-While there are many ways to remove hair from our bodies, to get rid of back hair represents a logistics problem.
+While there are many ways to remove hair from our bodies, to get rid of back hair represents a logistics problem similar to a short armed T-Rex trying to pick something up off the ground.
 It covers a large area and unless you can dislocate your elbows and your shoulders while maintaining coordination, it’s just hard to get at.
 Some of the best, most permanent ways to get rid of back hair will involve the help of professionals and paying them appropriate sums of cash, but there are cheaper tools and products that can get the job done at home.
 You can use safe, FDA-approved methods that vary in permanency, price, and effectiveness in order to get rid of back hair.

 Back Hair Removal Costs

 - Electrolysis will cost $50-$100 per hour, and a back will take around 100 hours.
 If you have a big hairy back, you’re going to spend several thousand dollars and a great deal of time and energy.
 But the back hair will be gone for good.

 - Laser back hair removal.
 For a hairy back, you’re looking at $700 -$1000 dollars per session.
 Several sessions are usually needed, and then you may need yearly fix-ups.

 - Waxing.
 Expect to pay around $50 at a reputable spa.
 Cost is repeated every couple weeks.

 - Shaving.
 The Mangroomer ranges from $20 – $50 while the Razorba costs anywhere from $30 – $50.